divakarvi/divakarvi.github.io/bk-spca/faq.md

 No. Different timings are to be expected.
 For example, if you run the Leibniz programs from [here](https://github.com/divakarvi/bk-spca/blob/master/proc/compiler/leibniz.cpp), you will get different numbers.
 The only way to resolve this matter is to look at the instruction stream generated, a point that is emphasized in the [discussion](https://divakarvi.github.io/bk-spca/spca.html#toc-Subsection-3.2.2).

 In the [discussion](https://divakarvi.github.io/bk-spca/spca.html#toc-Subsection-3.2.5) of matrix multiplication, it is noted that the same Intel compiler does a much better job on the older SSE2 than the newer AVX2 for multIJKX().
 Compilers can be quite unpredictable, and that will not change.

+We can attempt to be rational about the connection between the instruction stream and program speed.
+However, the passage from C/C++ to the instruction stream is always subject to the whims of the compiler.